amywinecoff/citp-sm-politics/GCP/readme.md

 The notebook file `generate_subcategory_labeled.ipynb` is the code that will take the csv data from the GCP bucket `dialogue_labels` and add it into the table `citp-sm-reactions.reddit_clean_comments.subcategory_labeled`\.
-\
+\\
-If you do not have your your data somewhere else (e.g., Google Drive), you will need to figure out how to get it into the GCP bucket.
-There is some code in this repo that will do a transfer of csvs from Google Drive to GCP, but that is a silly thing to do, so I'm not going to explain how to do it.
-Just upload it directly to the GCP bucket. \
+If you have your your data somewhere else (e.g., Google Drive), you will need to figure out how to get it into the GCP bucket.
+There is some code in this repo that will do a transfer of csvs from Google Drive to GCP, but that is a silly thing to do, so I'm not going to tell you which notebook does it or document that notebook.
+You can spend time attempting to decode my messy notebooks to do the Google Drive --> GCP transfer, or use that same energy just to figure out how to transfer data directly from its source to the GCP bucket.
+Your call, but I would highly recommend the latter since it is way faster and less silly. \
 \
 Note that this code does do filepath matching to make sure it does not copy any csvs with the EXACT same file path into the table. **However, note that if you add more files that have the same csv name (i.e., duplicate data) but store them in different folders (e.g., `\politics` and `_politics`), the resulting table will contain data duplicates.
 Also, if you add in other random stuff to this bucket, it will likely break this code and/or upload random stuff that you don't want into the table** \